PCrnjak/PAROL-commander-software/README.md

 PAROL6 is a high-performance 3D-printed desktop robotic arm.
 The design approach of PAROL6 was to be similar to industrial robots in terms of mechanical design, control software, and usability.
 Control software, GUI, and robots STL files are open-source.
 You can build your own PAROL6 robot by following the instructions on this page.

-Github link for PAROL6 robotic arm is here!

-# How to install
+# How to install Linux

     sudo apt install python3
     ---> CURRENT VERSION INSTALLED: python3 is already the newest version (3.10.6-1~22.04).